 How to Fix Crumbly Pastry Dough

 Once you have diagnosed the reason why your pastry is crumbly, you will know how to fix it.
-For example, if you did not knead the dough enough, just mix it for a little while longer to get a nice smooth pastry.
+For example, if you did not mix the dough enough, just mix it for a little while longer to get a nice smooth pastry.

 However, one method of fixing crumbly dough will work for almost any dry dough issue you may have and that is adding more water.